15 Things To Do In Georgetown That Will Change Your Life Forever

 As you paddle through the calm waters, keep an eye out for wildlife, including great blue herons, otters, turtles, and even the occasional alligator.
 The Black River is also a haven for birdwatchers, with opportunities to spot egrets, ospreys, and bald eagles soaring overhead.

-15. Take a Day Trip to Huntington Beach State Park
+15. Huntington Beach State Park

 Just a short drive from Georgetown, Huntington Beach State Park is a must-visit destination for nature lovers, beachgoers, and wildlife enthusiasts.
 This 2,500-acre coastal preserve features pristine beaches, scenic hiking trails, salt marshes, and diverse wildlife, making it the perfect spot for a family-friendly day trip.